yodobrin/file-service-sample/README.md

 - Another option is to copy it from the portal, you can find it in the overview blade of the container app.

+##### Working with this sample

-This 'vanilla' version is your starting point, part of this sample, you can also leverage the github actions provided.
+This 'vanilla' version can be your starting point, as part of this sample, you can also leverage the github actions provided.
 There are few steps required to be performed on your github repo to enable it to work with your subscription & resource group.
 There are few online guides that would walk you through this task, here is an [example](https://learn.microsoft.com/en-us/azure/developer/github/connect-from-azure?tabs=azure-portal%2Clinux).

-#### Working with this sample

 The initial provisioning is taking an image from this repo (with the latest tag).
 Part of the sample also include two github actions, that builds and deploy the newly created image to the container app enviorment.
 There are few manual steps that are required to be done on your cloned repository allowing it to make changes to your Azure resources.
 There are several guides on how to do it, here is [one](https://learn.microsoft.com/en-us/azure/container-apps/dapr-github-actions?tabs=bash)

 ### Flow

-#### Active Directory - Consumning the API
+#### Consumning the API - few Active directory settings

+__Service-A__: An app registration which was created in the prerequsite step.
+It will be the one governing access to the api.

 __Service-B__: A second app registration acting as the _consumer_ of the api is required.
 For this app registration you would need to create a secret.
 You will need to create an '.env' file.
 The default location should be in the same folder of the [test.rest](./clients/rest/test.rest) rest test file. (the format of the '.env' file is outlined below)